 The most important thing here when applying a margin of safety is to avoid being too aggressive with your margin of safety, or else you will miss good buying opportunities.
 On the other hand, if your margin of safety is too small, you may end up purchasing an overpriced company.
 Ultimately, this is where your understanding of the business and your investment thesis plays a role, which should help you to come up with a fair margin of safety figure.

-As a side note, you can also apply this margin of safety to your personal required rate of return and ignore this step altogether.
+Note that you can also apply this margin of safety to your personal required rate of return and ignore this step altogether.
 However, I would only recommend doing this if you are using a relatively high personal required rate of return, such as 20% or more, or are more experienced with valuation.

 After completing a DCF valuation, you should have a range of stock prices you would be willing to purchase the company for.
 Now, it all comes down to patience, and having the discipline to wait for the company's stock price to fall within your stock's buy-price range.